suvroneil11/Music-Genre-Classifier/README.md

 - I would select the Bagging Classifier as the final model as it is able to classify Class 1 tracks better than the Random Forest Classifier and has comparatively better macro f1 score.

 ## Future Scope:
-- We can select the important features from the dataset and then retrain the models to see performance improvement.
+- We can select the important features from the dataset and then retrain the models on those particular set of features to see performance improvement.
 - As few of the variables are skewed, I tried applying few transformation methods, but the variables were not showing improvement in their distribution, so something can be done about that.
 - As there were lot of outliers, we can use different methods to remove outliers above a certain threshold and see the perfomance.